-The employer matching contribution amounted to €50.7m2 in 2021.
-Financial compensation (profit-sharing) may be invested in the Company and Group savings plans.
+The employer matching contribution amounted to €72.1m2 in 2022.
+Financial compensation (profit-sharing and incentive payments) may be invested in the Company and Group savings plans.

-Societe Generale's employee savings plan offers employees the opportunity to invest in various company mutual funds (FCPE) certified SRI3 (Socially Responsible Investments) by the CIES (Inter-Union Committee on Employee Savings).
+Societe Generale's employee savings plan offers employees the opportunity to invest in various SRI-certified (Socially Responsible Investments) company mutual funds (FCPE)3.

-As of 31 December 2021, all SRI funds in the Group's savings plans in France (the various Company Savings Plans, Group Savings Plans, and Collective Retirement Savings Plans) represented €362 million in assets under management.
+As of 31 December 2022, all SRI funds in the Group's savings plans in France (the various Company Savings Plans, Group Savings Plans, and Collective Retirement Savings Plans) represented €498 million in assets under management.